-Cirad will continue to play an original role in the sustainable palm oil Community while providing science-based evidence to many initiatives supported by RSPO.
-Major research topics include : - Juridictional approaches and challenges in governance - Imported deforestation in Europe and palm oil commoduty chain - Implementation of oil palm-based agroforestry - Root causes of recurrent forest fires in Indonesia and Malaysia - Promotion of agroecological conciousness and improved field practices with outgrowers
+Cirad will continue to play an original role in the sustainable palm oïl Community while providing science-based evidence to many initiatives supported by RSPO.

-3. Challenges
+Challenges and Support

-3.1 What significant obstacles or challenges has your company encountered in the promotion of certified sustainable palm oil (CSPO)?
+1.1 What significant obstacles or challenges has your company encountered in the promotion of certified sustainable palm oil (CSPO)?
 What efforts has your company taken to address these obstacles or challenges?

-- Awareness of RSPO in the market
+Awareness of RSPO in the market

-- Difficulties in the certification process
+☐ Difficulties in the certification process

-- Certification of smallholders
+✓ Certification of smallholders

-- Competition with non-RSPO members
+Competition with non-RSPO members

-- High costs in achieving or adhering to certification
+High costs in achieving or adhering to certification

-- Human rights issues
+☐ Human rights issues

-- Insufficient demand for RSPO-certified palm oil
+✓ Insufficient demand for RSPO-certified palm oil

-- Low usage of palm oil
+Low usage of palm oil

-- Reputation of palm oil in the market
+Reputation of palm oil in the market

-- Reputation of RSPO in the market
+✓ Reputation of RSPO in the market

-- Supply issues
+☐ Supply issues

-- Traceability issues
+☐ Traceability issues

-- No challenges faced
+☐ No challenges faced

-- Others

 Others

+Others -

-3.2 In addition to the actions already reported in this ACOP report, what other ways has your company supported the vision of the RSPO to transform markets to make sustainable palm oil the norm?
+1.2 In addition to the actions already reported in this ACOP report, what other ways has your company supported the vision of the RSPO to transform markets to make sustainable palm oil the norm?

-- Engagement with business partners or consumers on the use of CSPO
+☐ Engagement with business partners or consumers on the use of CSPO

-- Engagement with government agencies
+Engagement with government agencies

-- Promotion of CSPO outside of RSPO venues such as trade workshops or industry associations
+☐ Promotion of CSPO outside of RSPO venues such as trade workshops or industry associations

-- Promotion of physical CSPO
+☐ Promotion of physical CSPO

-- Providing funding or support for CSPO development efforts
+✓ Providing funding or support for CSPO development efforts

-- Research & Development support
+Research & Development support

-- Stakeholder engagement
+✓ Research &amp; Development support☐ Stakeholder engagement

-- No actions taken
+☐ Stakeholder engagement ☐ Stakeholder engagement ☐ No actions taken

-- Others

-Others

-3.3 If your organisation has any other publicly-available reports or information regarding its palm oil-related policies and activities, please provide the links here https://www.cirad.fr/en/our-research/tropical-value-chains/oil-palm/context-and-issues
+Challenges & Support Page 1/1